-Donald Trump Expected to Reimpose Sanctions on Iran
+President Trump Reinstates 'Highest Level' of Sanctions on Iran

-President Donald Trump is expected to announce Tuesday that he’s pulling out of the Iran nuclear deal, fulfilling one of his major campaign pledges.
+President Donald Trump announced he will reinstate “the highest level of economic sanctions” that were waived as part of the Iran nuclear deal in 2015, fulfilling one of his major campaign pledges and undoing a signature foreign policy achievement of the Obama Administration.

-Trump plans to announce he will reimpose all U.S. sanctions that were waived under the terms of the 2015 nuclear agreement and impose new penalties, according to the New York Times, which cited a conversation he held with French President Emmanuel Macron.
+“The Iran deal is defective at its core,” he said.
+“If we do nothing, we know exactly what will happen.
+In just a short period of time the world’s leading state sponsor of terror will be on the cusp of acquiring the world’s most dangerous weapon.
+Therefore I am announcing today that the United States will withdraw from the Iran nuclear deal.”

+In its place, Trump said he wants a “real comprehensive and lasting solution,” which would involve eliminating Iran’s ballistic missile program, and stopping its terrorist activities worldwide and “menacing activity” across the Middle East.

 Trump has long signaled he would back away from the 2015 agreement that froze Iran’s nuclear program, known formally as the Joint Comprehensive Plan of Action.
 He has called it “the worst deal ever,” particularly because it isn’t permanent and would allow Iran to resume enriching some uranium after a decade and lift other restrictions after that.